Home Warranty Appliance Coverage: What's Covered and What's Not

 Most home warranties don't explicitly exclude specific brands, but there are real limitations to know:

-• High-end or commercial-grade appliances (e.g., Sub-Zero, Wolf, Viking) may not be fully covered, or the reimbursement cap may fall well short of actual repair costs for luxury models.
+• High-end or luxury appliances like Sub-Zero, Wolf, and Viking may be covered, but the reimbursement cap often falls well short of actual repair costs for these models.
+Replacement is usually based on fair market value for a comparable item, which can leave premium-brand owners thousands of dollars short.

-• Second or specialty appliances (e.g., a second refrigerator or wine cooler) typically require an optional add-on to be covered.
+• Second or specialty appliances like a second refrigerator or wine cooler typically require an optional add-on.

 Age Restrictions and Old Appliances

 Good news for owners of aging homes: most major home warranty providers do not have hard age cutoffs for appliance coverage.
-Providers like American Home Shield explicitly state no appliance is too old.
-The catch is that the appliance must be in good working condition at the start of your coverage period — pre-existing conditions are not covered.
+American Home Shield explicitly states no appliance is too old, and 2-10 Home Buyers Warranty offers similar age-blind coverage.
+The catch is that the appliance must be in good working condition at the start of your coverage period.
+Pre-existing conditions remain one of the single most common reasons claims are denied in 2026.

 Some policies include age-related component restrictions in the fine print, so it pays to review contract details carefully.
 For a deeper look, check out our home warranty guide for older homes.